Robinson04/StructNoSQL_docs/docs/basics/__retrieving_fields.md

 If you need to retrieve multiple fields that share the same parent path, you can use a multi-selector.
 Wrap the multiple fields names you want to retrieve inside parenthesis.
 This will be similar to using the [get_multiple_fields](../api/get_multiple_fields) operation, where the multiple fields will be retrieved with a single database operation.
-You will be returned a dictionary with the keys will be all the fields names you requested, and their retrieved values if they were found.
+You will be returned a dictionary where the keys will be all the fields names you requested, and their matching retrieved values if they were found.
 ```python
 from typing import Dict, Optional, Any